definedrisk/petzold-pw5e/CD-ROM/README.md

 #### Comments

-Windows places a `WM_PAINT` message in the message queue becuase part of the client area is invalid.
-Unless you call *BeginPaint* and *EndPaint* (or *ValidateRect*) upon receiving the message then windows will continuously call `WM_PAINT`.
+Windows places a `WM_PAINT` message in the message queue when part of the client area is invalid.
+Unless you call *BeginPaint* (and therefore *EndPaint*) or *ValidateRect* upon receiving the message then windows will continuously call `WM_PAINT`.
 Only one `WM_PAINT` is placed in the queue but this will be there as long as part of the client area is invalid.
 The *DefWindowProc* is simply:

     case WM_PAINT:
       BeginPaint (hwnd, &ps) ;
       EndPaint (hwnd, &ps) ;
       return 0 ;

-Default mapping of logical to physical coordinates is `MM_TEXT`(logical units are the same as physical pixels with the origin at the top left and positive values increasing to the right and down.
-This is the same system used to define invalid rectangle.
+Default mapping of logical to physical coordinates is `MM_TEXT` (logical units are the same as physical pixels with the origin at the top left and positive values increasing to the right and down.
+This is the same system used to define the invalid rectangle.

 ### SysMets2

+1. SysMets1.c: line 6: comment out

+#### Comments

+x

 ### SysMets3